 Gulf of Mexico Bryde's Whale

-About the Species
+About The Species

 Gulf of Mexico Bryde's (pronounced "broodus") whales are members of the baleen whale family and a subspecies of the Bryde’s whale.
 With likely less than 100 individuals remaining, Gulf of Mexico Bryde’s whales are one of the most endangered whales in the world.
 Recovery of the species is dependent upon the protection of each remaining whale.

-The Gulf of Mexico Bryde’s whale has been consistently located in the northeastern Gulf of Mexico, along the continental shelf break between 100 and 400 meters depth.
+The Gulf of Mexico Bryde’s whale has been consistently located in the northeastern Gulf of Mexico, along the continental shelf break between 100 and about 400 meters depth.
 They are the only resident baleen whale in the Gulf of Mexico and are distinct from Bryde’s whales worldwide.

 - Throughout Its Range